 Adding a New Pod♯

-For departments interested in adding a pod to their meeting rooms, we are able to purchase them through a vendor for around $800 with 2 years of software updates included.
-After that, software maintenance must be purchased for a cost of $100/year/device.
-We require that the software be kept up to date for security, support, and compatibility reasons.
+For departments interested in adding a pod to their meeting rooms, we are able to purchase them through a vendor for around $1000 with 2 years of software updates included.
+After that, support maintenance must be purchased for a cost of $100/year/device.
+We require that the devices be kept up to date for security, support, and compatibility reasons.

-Once the device is purchased, we'll work with DUIT to get a static IP, hostname, and SSL certificate configured.
+Once the device is purchased, we'll work with Drexel IT to get a static IP, hostname, and SSL certificate configured.